Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version

-For the constraint sampling, we choose the risk parameter $\eps = 0.05$ and confidence $\conf = 10^{-4}$.
-By Proposition~\ref{prop:sampling}, the direct approximation approach requires $17\,350$ to $42\,363$ samples per prediction stage for the $\eps$-CSS approximation, leading to a constraint set \eqref{eq:constraints_red} consisting of $1\,443\,456$ linear inequalities.
-In contrast, by Proposition~\ref{prop:scaling}, the probabilistic scaling approach requires $1\,375$ samples per prediction stage.
-To retrieve suitable candidate SASs, we use $5\,000$ to $10\,000$ ``design" samples (see Sec.~\ref{sec:conssampling}), leading to $360\,000$ inequalities.
-After removing redundant constraints, we end up with $1\,212$ inequalities for the direct approximation approach and $789$ inequalities for the probabilistic scaling approach.

-Fig.~\ref{fig:traj} shows trajectories from 20 exemplary runs of the controller based on the direct approximation approach.
+Fig.~\ref{fig:traj} shows trajectories from 50 exemplary runs of the controller based on consistent disturbance data samples.
 The probabilistic constraint tightening of the proposed scheme allows the system to operate close to the constraint boundary, leading to fast convergence.
-No constraint violations occur in any run for the two sampling approaches due to the conservatism of both the robust first-step constraint and the sampling-based $\eps$-CSS approximation.
-The mean computation time for solving the OCP~\eqref{eq:ocp} per time-step on an AMD Ryzen 5 Pro 3500U results in $\SI{0.98}{\milli\second}$ for the controller based on direct approximation, and $\SI{0.88}{\milli\second}$ for the controller based on probabilistic scaling.
+No constraint violations occur in any run due to the conservatism of both the robust first-step constraint and the sampling-based $\eps$-CSS approximation.
+Table~\ref{tab:cost} compares relative increase in trajectory cost $J_{\mathrm{tot}}= \textstyle \sum_{k=0}^{29} \big(\gls{y}_{k}^{\top} \bm{Q} \gls{y}_{k} + \gls{u}_{k}^{\top}\bm{R}\gls{u}_{k} \big)$ compared to the exact data case.
+We observe that using consistent rather than inconsistent disturbance data samples results in significantly less cost increase.
+Using the disturbance data estimate can emit even lower costs than the exact data case, but also results in loss of closed-loop guarantees from Section~\ref{sec:properties}, and is thus not suitable for addressing Problem~\ref{problem}.